datawithjack/whoop-api-v2-batch-fetcher/GITHUB_ACTIONS_SETUP.md

 - **Workflow fails**: Check Actions tab for error logs
 - **No new data**: Verify tokens are valid
 - **Rate limiting**: WHOOP API has limits, workflow includes delays
+- **Secret update fails**: Check GitHub CLI installation and permissions
+- **Token refresh fails**: May need manual re-authentication for that user

 ### **Data Backup:**
 - CSV files are versioned in Git